WetRobot/mm/README.md

 # What's this for?

 You can fit and evaluate a character ngram model.
+Evaluation of log probability mass function has been parallelised with OpenMP.

 ```c++
 #include <iostream>